New Treatment for PTSD Available

 One of the areas of the brain that is affected by PTSD is the cerebral cortex.
-This part of the brain is partly responsible for the thought processes that occur during and after a trauma.
-The current understanding is that certain synapses within the brain fail to function properly during and after a traumatic event.
+This part of the brain is partly responsible for the thought processes during and after a trauma.
+The current understanding is that certain synapses within the brain fail to function correctly during and after a traumatic event.
 These neurotransmitters then begin to misfire later on in life.
-Using Ketamine to treat PTSD stimulates the brain to release glutamate, which is a hormone that is associated with regrowth and regeneration within these critical neural synapses.
+Using Ketamine to treat PTSD stimulates the brain to release glutamate, a hormone associated with regrowth and regeneration within these critical neural synapses.

 More Frequently Asked Questions About PTSD

 PTSD symptoms often start shortly after the triggering event.
-However, it is possible for a person to go many years without having a problem until something in their life triggers their brain’s responses.
-This commonly occurs with childhood abuse where a person may have blocked out painful events from their earliest years in life.
-Becoming a new parent may bring back these memories as can suffering from a similar type of experience such as sexual assault as an adult.
+However, people can go many years without problems until something triggers their brain’s responses.
+This commonly occurs with childhood abuse, where people may have blocked out painful events from their earliest years.
+Becoming a new parent may bring back these memories, as can suffering from a similar type of experience, such as sexual assault as an adult.
 If these symptoms begin to show up long after the traumatic event, it is important to take them seriously since they represent a need for professional treatment.